willstepp/dogs-of-santiago/dos.md

 "Muchas gracias, señor," he greeted his reflection.

-"De nada," he nodded to the mirror, and walked out.
+"De nada," his reflection answered back.

 It was a cavernous hallway, from the gates to customs, with brick-lined walls.
 It looked old here, a futuristic design from thirty years ago.
 Everything was dim, in half light.
 Above were skylights, but outside it was still early morning, the night sky lightening against the dark clouds.
 The floors shined.
 You could see fifty yards ahead.
 Down there, close to a row of doors was a janitor, slowly mopping.
 The man kept pace with the others, most sleepwalking without really knowing where they were headed.
 There were signs in Spanish, and arrows.
 He had downloaded a translator app before leaving, but did not feel the need to pull it out just now.
 There seemed only one way to go.